How to Clean and Maintain Dental Implants: A Complete Aftercare Guide

 Professional Cleaning Procedures

-Ultrasonic scaling around implants requires special tips and techniques.
-The vibrations help break down bacterial deposits while protecting the implant surface.
+Professional implant cleaning requires specialised instruments.
+Your hygienist will use professional instruments that effectively remove plaque and calculus without damaging the implant.
+Ultrasonic scaling around implants uses vibrations to help break down bacterial deposits while protecting the implant surface.
 Your hygienist will adjust the power and technique specifically for your implants.

 Monitoring Implant Health